 Luckily I’m packing my good camera so slowly reach for it like a Wild West sheriff for his holster when faced with an outlaw.

-As soon as it clocks me taking a snap it stops dead and fixes me a stare (above), like I’ve breached a strict no-photo rule.
+As soon as it clocks me taking a snap it stops dead and fixes me a stare (above) like I’ve breached a strict no-photo rule.

 After standing static in each other’s gaze for several moments, the peacock makes its move.
 Turns out this bird wasn’t shy or affronted at all, just wanted to show me its best side.

-After a few graceful rotations of fully-fanned plumage, the display is tragically disturbed by a distant wanderer who spots what’s going down and makes a bee-line towards us having flagged his chums.
+After a few graceful bodily rotations of fully-fanned plumage, the display is tragically disturbed by a distant wanderer who spots what’s going down and makes a bee-line towards us having flagged his chums.

-Whatever its reason I’d found my inner peace for the day, knowing those right-place-right-time moments don’t happen often in life.
+Whatever its reason, I’d found my inner peace for the day, knowing those right-place-right-time moments don’t happen often in life.

-This second, more bizarre happening timed itself perfectly for the usually poignant final evening, with airport and reality looming the next morning.
+This second, more bizarre happening timed itself perfectly for the usually poignant final evening, with airport and back-to-work reality looming the next morning.

-We’d made it to the coastal city of Cadiz, 100km south of Seville, and for our last meal of the holiday we found one of its best reviewed restaurants, 'El Tio de la Tiza', tucked away on a sequestered square, where we bagged one of the remaining tables and began perusing the menu.
+We’d made it to the coastal city of Cadiz, 100km south of Seville, and for our last meal of the holiday we found one of its best-reviewed restaurants, 'El Tio de la Tiza', tucked away on a sequestered square, where we bagged one of the remaining tables and began perusing the menu.

 Fine, just the one snails then, I concede, clocking that this is clearly a no-no in Spain for some reason, although unconvinced that the portions could be that much bigger.